McCormick Field Centennial Restoration and Capital Improvements

 Happening Now

 Construction began in September 2024 and will last through spring 2026.
-The 2025 baseball season will occur at McCormick Field amid construction.
-The project will be complete in time for the 2026 baseball season.
+The 2025 season was played concurrently with construction as the Ballpark Changeup season.
+The project is on track to be complete in time for the 2026 baseball season.

 View all renderings of the project.